-The program’s cutting-edge curriculum connects students with nationally recognized education experts, researchers, and scholars.
+- Engage in cutting-edge curriculum that connects you with nationally recognized education experts, researchers, and scholars.

 Classroom access is strongly recommended for students enrolled in this master’s degree program.
 Educators who do not have such access must find a student or group of students to work with when asked to apply their new knowledge and reflect on the results.
 Students without classroom access will not be given alternative assignments.